Ezequiel Duran Player Props: Rangers vs. Nationals

 Ezequiel Duran At The Plate

-- Duran has had an RBI in 22 games this season (32.4%), including 11 multi-RBI outings (16.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Duran has picked up an RBI in 31.9% of his games this season, with two or more RBI in 15.9% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 30 of 68 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.